 - A clean clock of 40.079MHz is received as a differential electrical signal via the ATCA - backplane.
-The signal is AC-coupled on the extension mezzanine and routed into an "any-in" - differential receiver or directly into the jitter cleaner - The clock is accompanied by a TTC data signal, differential, AC coupled on the mezzanine, - electrically compatible to Xilinx MGT.
-The data rate is assumed to be 3.2Gb/s, 8b/10b - encoded.
-Format being defined by the hub designers. - Data paths supported from both hub slots 1 and 2.
+The signal is AC-coupled on the extension mezzanine and routed into an "any-in" differential receiver or directly into the itter closener - 613 differential receiver or directly into the jitter cleaner - The clock is accompanied by a TTC data signal, differential, AC coupled on the mezzanine, - electrically compatible to Xilinx MGT.
+The data rate is assumed to be 3.2Gb/s, 8b/10b - 616 encoded.
+Format being defined by the hub designers. - 617 Data paths supported from both hub slots 1 and 2.